 3.)
 Blend with an electric mixer for about 2-3 minutes until the yolks are pale in colour, nice and frothy and there's so much air whisked into the mix that it has roughly doubled in size.

-Slowly add the (lukewarm) coconut cream to the egg yolk mix, stirring continuously.
+Slowly add the (lukewarm) coconut cream to the egg yolk mixture, stirring continuously.

 4.)
 Get yourself some ramekins and place them into a casserole dish.
 Depending on the size of the ramekins, you'll end up with 4-6 portions.

 Then boil water and fill the casserole dish with hot water that reaches half way up the sides of the casserole dish.
-This helps the dairy free custards to bake more evenly.
+The water bath helps the keto custard to bake more evenly.

 Tip: If your casserole is very large, you can put a paper towel at the bottom to prevent the ramekins from sliding around when you carry it.